Hacks

 We’ve all been there, trying to get a taxi home after a late night event only to be met with a crazy surcharge.
 You’re not spared from it during the F1 weekend, especially when the races are scheduled to end at 10pm with performances after.
 Here’s the good news – train services from City Hall have been extended throughout the weekend.

-Those who didn’t manage to snag tickets need not worry if they want in on the F1 action.
+Those who didn’t manage to snag tickets need not worry about missing out on the F1 action.
 They can hit up a select few establishments in the vicinity to catch a glimpse of the races.

 Image credit: CÉ LA VI

 Restaurants with great views of the street circuit include CÉ LA VI, where you can clink glasses atop Marina Bay Sands while you observe the racers zip by.
-LAVO is another eatery in the area, and it even offers an F1-themed pastry buffet on 16th September
+LAVO is another eatery in the area, and it even offers an F1-themed pastry buffet on 16th September.
+There are also plenty of hotels with sweeping F1 views.

 Image credit: @alanwalkermusic via Instagram

 End off the F1 weekend with a bang at some of the after-parties going around.
-Again, we’ve bookmarked MBS as world-renowned DJs Hardwell and Alan Walker are going to dish out bangers at Marquee on 15th and 16th September respectively.
+Again, we’ve bookmarked MBS as world-renowned DJs Afrojack and Axwell are going to dish out bangers at Marquee on 20th and 21st September respectively.

 Off to the races at the Singapore Grand Prix

-With the return of F1 in Singapore, we’re all excited to get a whiff of those race fumes once again – however, there are always ways to make your experience both enjoyable and comfortable.
+With the return of F1 in Singapore, we’re all excited to get a whiff of those race fumes once again.
+However, there are always ways to elevate your experience to be more enjoyable and comfortable.
 With these tips in mind, you’ll never find yourself wandering around lost, or caught in the rain without cover.

 Remember to support your favourite teams by cheering them on.
 In F1 commentator David Croft’s words, “it’s lights out and away we go.”